null

 Lower cost.
 Electric sprayers generally are simpler, have fewer parts, and cost significantly less than gas-powered ones.
 Usually, the battery sprayer motor and pump are a single unit, which costs less (than gas-powered) and doesn’t require additional assembly, which saves labor and cost.

-Less space.
-Electric sprayers generally take up less space in a vehicle.
+Less space: These sprayers generally take up less space in a vehicle.
 The electric power sprayer motor and pump are usually significantly smaller than a gas motor and pump assembly.
 The smaller footprint has a number of advantages:

-Less maintenance.
-Electric power sprayers have fewer moving parts and often have simpler plumbing.
+Less maintenance: Electric sprayers have fewer moving parts and often have simpler plumbing.
 This means less can go wrong, fewer parts to maintain in inventory, and easier maintenance.

-Greener image.
-Electric battery-powered sprayer motors give operators a greener image.
+Greener image: Electric battery-powered pump sprayer motors give operators a greener image.
 Because they don’t use gasoline, the operator can claim to be a greener company that doesn’t use gas-burning engines.
 There’s no need to store gas and oil.

-Lower output.
-Electric sprayers generally are lower output or volume (as measured in gallons per minute or GPM) than gas-powered sprayers.
+Lower output: Sprayers powered by electricity generally have lower output or volume (as measured in gallons per minute or GPM) than gas-powered sprayers.
 This means battery sprayer motor pumps generally aren’t suited for high-volume jobs such as termite pretreats, large weed pre-emergent jobs, or driving a large boom (e.g., golf course fairway sprayer).

-Lower pressure.
-Battery sprayer motors generally provide lower pressure than gas-powered sprayers.
+Lower pressure: battery-powered pump sprayer motors generally provide lower pressure than gas-powered sprayers.
 Pressure is measured in pounds per square inch or PSI.
 Electric pumps aren’t suited for high-pressure jobs such as spraying tall trees or long distances.
-Longer hoses can be a problem for the lower-pressure electric pumps to push through.
+Longer hoses can be a problem for the lower-pressure battery-powered sprayer pump to push through.
 Occasionally, spray hose problems can occur with low-pressure electric pumps.
 Two examples:

-Volume pressure tradeoff.
-In addition to generally having less volume and pressure than gas-powered pumps, electric pumps usually have a significant tradeoff between volume and pressure.
-You can find a higher pressure electric pump, but it will be lower volume (and vice versa).
-On the other hand, gas-powered pumps are available in high volume, high pressure if needed – diaphragm pumps, for example.
+Volume pressure tradeoff: In addition to generally having less volume and pressure than gas-powered pumps, electric sprayer pumps usually have a significant tradeoff between volume and pressure.
+You can find a higher-pressure electric pump, but it will be lower volume (and vice versa).
+On the other hand, gas-powered pumps are available in high volume and high pressure if needed – diaphragm pumps, for example.

-Transferring sprayer to another vehicle.
-Electric pumps usually are wired to the truck battery, so it’s more involved to transfer the spray rig to another vehicle – the vehicle requires service, for example.
-The rig must be wired to the battery of the new vehicle.
+Transferring sprayer to another vehicle: Electric pumps are usually wired to the truck battery, so it’s more involved to transfer the spray rig to another vehicle – the vehicle requires service, for example.
+The battery-powered pump sprayer rig must be wired to the battery of the new vehicle.
 Contrast this to a gas-powered sprayer in which the power source is part of the sprayer.
 It just needs to be transferred to the backup vehicle.
 No wiring is required.

-Fail points.
-Experience shows that all 12-volt electric pumps commonly used for pest- and weed control applications have weak points that fail.
+Fail points: Experience shows that all 12-volt electric sprayer pumps commonly used for pest and weed control applications have weak points that fail.
 This book doesn’t address or recommend vendors or models, but generally speaking:

 • The higher-volume pumps draw more amps and require one of the following: